FreeClimbAPI/nodejs-sdk/docs/source/api/applications.rst

 get(applicationId)
 ^^^^^^^^^^^^^^^^^^

-    Retrieve a single application from Persephony.
+    Retrieve a single application from FreeClimb.

     :applicationId: {string} The :code:`applicationId` of the desired application.